 - Combine nuts, spices and sugar.

-Layer 3 sheets of phyllo pastry in the baking tin, brushing in between each layer with butter.
+- Layer 3 sheets of phyllo pastry in the baking tin, brushing each one separately with butter.

-Sprinkle with the nut mixture and repeat until you add all the phyllo and all the nuts, each time brushing phyllo with butter.
+- Sprinkle with the nut mixture and repeat until you add all the phyllo and all the nuts, each time brushing phyllos with butter.

-Top with the remaining phyllo sheets, brushing each phyllo with butter but do not butter the last one.
+- Top with the last three phyllo sheets, brushing each phyllo with butter but do not butter the last one.
 Wet your hands with water and sprinkle some on top.

 - With a very sharp knife cut pastry beginning with a cross, making 4 squares.
 Each square, cut diagonally making an X and again cut into a cross shape.
 In each quarter you will get 8 pieces.

-- Bake for 45 minutes, lower heat at150 degrees and bake for 20 more minutes.
+- Bake for 45 minutes, lower heat at 150 degrees and bake for 20 more minutes, or until golden brown.

-When baklava is golden brown, remove from the oven and pour syrup spoon by spoon making sure that it has penetrated through all pieces.
-Allow to stand at room temperature until completely cooled and then cut it all the way through.
+- Remove from the oven and pour syrup spoon by spoon making sure that it has penetrated through all pieces.
+Allow to stand at room temperature before serving.

 The chocolate baklavas in the picture has been made using quince preserve and syrup and nuts and is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!